 - 1. That the County of Humboldt hereby adopts the Humboldt County Local Equity Program Manual, attached hereto as Exhibit A, to focus on inclusion and support of individuals and communities in Humboldt's cannabis industry who are linked to populations or neighborhoods that were negatively or disproportionately impacted by cannabis criminalization. - 2.
 The Board of Supervisors hereby authorizes the Humboldt County Administrative Office Economic Development Team to apply for the Bureau of Cannabis Control Local Equity Grant Program funding for the maximum amount of funding available, based on criteria and allocation formula set forth in the Bureau of Cannabis Control Program Guidelines. - 3.
 The Board of Supervisors of the County of Humboldt authorizes the County Administrative Officer of the County of Humboldt to execute on behalf of the County of Humboldt the State of California Standard Agreement for Equity Act Grant Funds, including any extensions or amendments thereof and any subsequent contract with the State in relation thereto, including but not limited to the Drug-Free Workplace Certification and Nondiscrimination Compliance Statement as required by the Bureau of Cannabis Control. - 4.
 IT IS AGREED that any liability arising out of the performance of any such contract, including civil court actions for damages, shall be the responsibility of the grant recipient and the authorizing agency.
-The State of California, Department of Consumer Affairs, Bureau of Cannabis Control, disclaims responsibility for any such liability. - 5.
+The State of California, Department of Consumer Affairs, Bureau of Cannabis Control, disclaims responsibility for any such liability. .

+Certified copy of portion of proceedings, Meeting of March 19, 2019 RESOLUTION NO. 19-24 - 5.
 The Board of Supervisors of the County of Humboldt hereby directs the Auditor-Controller to create a Community Reinvestment Fund and budget unit for receipt of Local Equity Program Grant Funds and disbursement of funds for eligible program activities. - 6.
 This resolution is effective immediately.

+Dated: March 19, 2019

+Rex Bohn, Chair

-Chair of the Board of Supervisors
+Humboldt County Board of Supervisors

-REX BOHN, Chair of the Board

-Adopted on motion by Supervisor
+Adopted on motion by Supervisor Bass, seconded by Supervisor Fennell, and the following vote:

-, Seconded by Supervisor

-, and the following vote:
+AYES:

+Supervisors

+Bohn, Fennell, Wilson, Madrone, Bass

+NAYS:

+Supervisors

+Supervisors

-AYES: NAYS: ABSENT: ABSTAIN:
+ABSENT:

+Supervisors -- ABSTAIN:

+Supervisors --

-STATE OF CALIFORNIA ) County of Humboldt )
+STATE OF CALIFORNIA

+County of Humboldt

-I, KATHY HAYES, Clerk of the Board of Supervisors, County of Humboldt, State of California, do hereby certify the foregoing to be a full, true, and correct copy of the original made in the above-entitled matter by said Board of Supervisors at a meeting held in Eureka, California as the same now appears of record in my Office.
+I, KATHY HAYES, Clerk of the Board of Supervisors, County of Humboldt, State of California, do hereby certify the foregoing to be an original made in the above-entitled matter by said Board of Supervisors at a meeting held in Eureka, California.

 IN WITNESS WHEREOF, I have hereunto set my hand and affixed the Seal of said Board of Supervisors.

+Ryan Sharp

-KATHY HAYES Clerk of the Board of Supervisors of the County of Humboldt, State of California
+Deputy Clerk of the Board of Supervisors of the

+County of Humboldt, State of California